 database, the application client looks up and creates a reference to

-session bean by way of its
+the CustomerControllerEJB session bean by way of its

 home and remote interfaces.
 Figure 2 shows how the application client